tirthb101/OOPJ-SEM-4-GTU-SVIT/README.md

 Before you start working on the practicals, you should have the following software installed on your system:

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK)
-- Eclipse IDE for Java Developers
+- Eclipse IDE for Java Developers or Any other code editor or IDE
 - Git

 ## Getting Started